pieaerts/pieaerts/_masterclasses/because-people-matter--the-masterclass--february-5-2021.md

 ### Where?

 Rebel HQ, Koningin Wilhelminaplein 4, Amsterdam.
-This brand-new venue allows us to meet while keeping a safe 1,5m distance.
 The program for the day is as following:

 13\.00 - 13.30 Walk-in